-The main regulatory bodies monitoring the safety and quality aspects of imported agriculture and food products are the Department of Health's Food and Drug Administration (PFDA) and the Department of Agriculture's Bureau of Animal Industry (BAI), the Bureau of Fisheries and Aquatic Resources (BFAR), and the Bureau of Plant Industry (BPI).
+The main regulatory bodies monitoring the safety and quality aspects of imported agriculture and food products are the PFDA and the Department of Agriculture's Bureau of Animal Industry (BAI), the Bureau of Fisheries and Aquatic Resources (BFAR), and the Bureau of Plant Industry (BPI).
 These entities issue a number of Administrative Orders and Memorandum Orders that provide the administrative details to these food laws.